AaronBertrand/ParamParser/README.md

 ![](https://sqlperformance.com/wp-content/uploads/2020/10/pp-database-logged.png)

-As another reference point, here is what a call against the most recent version of `AdventureWorks` looks like:
+As another reference point, here is what a call against the most recent version of `AdventureWorks` looks like (not quite as interesting as I thought it would be, since they don't use a lot of default values for parameters):

 ![](https://sqlperformance.com/wp-content/uploads/2020/10/pp-advworks-output.png)